go-monk/from-bash-to-go/README.md

 > Bash is great until it isn't.

-If you're in DevOps, SRE or cybersecurity, you’ve probably written a thousand Bash scripts to automate or glue things together.
-And Bash is a good tool for these tasks providing the programs are small and simple.
-But the moment they get just a bit more complex, things start falling apart.
-Slowly but surely they'll become harder and harder to understand and modify.
-Also the dependency on external tools (like `curl`, `awk`, `jq`) makes them difficult to deploy to diverse systems.
-Well written programs in Go alleviate all of the mentioned Bash shortcomings significantly and bring new advantages of which a cultural agenda of radical simplicity is not the least.
-I began using Go (after experimenting with Python) for tools, automation, security and integration work in 2018.
+If you're in DevOps, SRE, or cybersecurity, you’ve probably written countless Bash scripts to automate or glue things together.
+Bash is a good tool for these tasks, provided the programs are small and simple.
+However, as they grow more complex, they become harder to understand and modify.
+Additionally, the dependency on external tools (like `curl`, `awk`, `jq`) makes them difficult to deploy across diverse systems.
+Well-written programs in Go alleviate these Bash shortcomings significantly and bring new advantages, including a cultural agenda of radical simplicity.
+I began using Go (after experimenting with Python) for tools, automation, security, and integration work in 2018.
 I have never looked back.

-## 0) Quick healthcheck script
+## 0) Quick Health Check Script

-Look at this simple healthcheck script:
+Consider this simple health check script:

 ```sh
 #!/bin/bash